altunixon/wips/lns/altina_ln/ASP-34-Chapter_4_The_Silver_Princess.md

 Felicia was momentarily speechless.
 Regis lowered his head.
 “My apologies for shocking you.
 Please forgive us for our action, as there’s a reason behind it.”
-“You… What are you scheming?"
+“You… What are you scheming?"<br/>
 Felicia asked with a flustered and confused look.
 Altina, Eddie and Lilim looked at Regis.